sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## ListNonEmployeeApprovals
+## Get List of Non-Employee Approval Requests

 > []NonEmployeeApprovalItem ListNonEmployeeApprovals(ctx).RequestedFor(requestedFor).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()

-Get List of Non-Employee Approval Requests
+This gets a list of non-employee approval requests.
+There are two contextual uses for this endpoint:
+  1. The user has the role context of `idn:nesr:read`, in which case they can list the approvals for any approver.
+  2. The user owns the requested approval.

 ### Example